Last updated at 1:42, 19 Jul 2015 Uploaded at 7:18, 1 Jan 2014

 - Automatic Support: Trade Routes will automatically detect and support these mods without the need for any additional patch or plugin.

-- Patch Recommended: These mods include minor conflicts with Trade Routes; a compatibility patch is available to resolve the conflicts, but isn't required for most of Trade Routes' features to work.
+- Patch Recommended: These mods have minor conflicts with Trade Routes; a compatibility patch is available to resolve the conflicts, but isn't required for both mods to mostly work as intended.

-- Patch Required: These mods have major conflicts and should not be used alongside Trade Routes without the compatibility patch.
+- Patch Required: These mods have major conflicts with Trade Routes; they should not be used together without the compatibility patch.

 - Planned Support: Support is planned for these mods, either when they're released or when time permits.